 It was actually an amazing piece of tech for its time.
 It fit in my palm, battery time was decent and it had both night vision and a touch screen.
 It was so simple, just put a tape in, start it and record.
 I used it to create silly short films, recording family vacations and I even got some gigs recording stage plays.
 Getting a camera was a defining moment in my teens and I loved filmmaking.

 I started with dusting off my old camera which I found in a box in the basement.
 The battery was dead but all the mechanical parts seemed intact.
-I popped in a tape and it actually worked!
+With the power cord plugged in I popped in a tape and it actually worked!
 I’m still impressed by this little camera.

-After buying a new cable for my partner’s old MacBook (FireWire 400 mini to 800) I spent a whole day trying to get it to connect to the computer to no avail.
+My old MacBook had a FireWire 800 port and after getting an adapter (FireWire 400 mini to 800) I spent a whole day trying to get it to connect to the computer to no avail.
 I tried switching cables, but it seems that the camera’s FireWire port was dead.
 I kind of expected it but still it bummed me out a little bit.

 Back when I did my goofy short films I used Final Cut Pro 7 to capture and edit.
 It worked great.
 After going to film school I was sold on Avid Media Composer 5.5 and thought that in order to become a professional I had to use it.
 None of those programs are available today so I scoured the web on how to import tapes without those.

-Many suggested using iMovie so I had a go.
-It really didn’t feel good and often chopped up the tapes into smaller chunks.
-I also found it pretty slow when exporting so I carried on.
+Many suggested using iMovie.
+It was installed on the Mac Mini so I had a go.
+It didn’t work as expected and it often chopped up the tapes into smaller chunks.
+I also found it extremely slow when exporting so I carried on.
 I spent almost a whole day here to find software that was good enough and would work on a 10 year old computer.

 Another thing that also was very annoying is that there’s significant quality issues between the tapes.
 Almost all the tapes that weren’t Sony’s Premium brand had either distorted audio or banding; vertical lagging between frames.
 Not much I can do about it but still annoying.